StefanTheCode/OptimizeMePlease/README.md

 # OptimizeMePlease

 ### This is a challenge project for tunning EF query, please see the latest changes here [Repo](https://github.com/StefanTheCode/OptimizeMePlease)
-This was a good practice to challenge you knowledge about EF.
+This is a good practice to challenge you knowledge about EF and query tunning.

 ## You are probably here because you saw my post on Linkedin.
 ## Welcome!